marcosltf/basicauth/README.md

 # Basic auth application for fucksociety.dev

-This is a simple node.js application that implements basic authentication, which I plan to use on fucksociety.dev
+This is a simple node.js application that implements basic authentication, which I use on a few uni assignments.

 ## Requirements